Posts

 Image

-Stress as a trigger I was going to put another tip in here today about how we changed our home.
-But, we had a little family emergency last night.
-We are particularly worried about one elderly family member who is in the hospital caring for their spouse.
-The reason for our concern is that the care giver has asthma, and stress can actually trigger an asthma attack.
+We had a little family emergency last night.
+We are worried about one elderly family member who is in the hospital caring for their spouse.
+The reason for our concern is that the caregiver has asthma - and stress can actually trigger an asthma attack.
 I wasn't even thinking about that last night as we were discussing the situation with our kids.
 But Son #1 brought it up.
-We were worried about the care giver's coping skills, you never know how people will react in an emergency.
+We were worried about the caregiver's coping skills, you never know how people will react in an emergency.
 Son #1 said, "I hope she's okay and doesn't get so stressed out that she has an asthma attack".
 Oh yeah, that.
-Belly breathing is a great exercise if that happens.
-I know it's the last thing you want to think about.
-But you can put one hand on your stomach and one on your chest, then you breathe slowly in through your nose, and out through your mouth.
-I usually do it 5
+We reminded Caregiver to take her inhaler with her to the hospital.
+Belly breathing can also help your stress level or anxiety if you have an asthma attack.
+I taught a workshop in daughter Kitty's school on behalf of American Lung Association.
+The workshop is called "Open Airways".
+They are short 40 minute lessons about asthma and how to self manage.
+One o...

 Flash back - fires